 These three stories make up a story arc involving The President coming up with a plan to capture Blake and parade him and his ship across the galaxy to crush the resistance.
 It’s a nice change of pace to see (or hear, I guess) Blake and co. go up against someone who isn’t Servalan.

 In Episode 4, “Mirror”, Blake, Avon and Vila arrive at the location where Fedorac is located, only to find out it was a ruse made to draw them out.
 At the same time Jenna takes the Liberator and goes after the person who killed her father (which is a nice extra bit of character backstory never present in the TV series) but finds he is already dead, by the hand of Travis.
-Jenna and Cally them become trapped on the planet and its atmosphere and Orac takes the ship back to meet Blake and co.
+Jenna and Cally then become trapped on the planet and later, in its atmosphere in a small ship, as Orac has taken the Liberator back to meet Blake and co.
 It all ends with a mad dash out of the exploding Federation facility, and with the capture of Vila by Travis!
 It’s a good run around that gives some good interaction with the classic crew and a good twist with Locklan, the woman who was sent to capture them in order to save her sister (who she then meets as a mutoid…)